-Here is a Kite craft that you cab make by upcycling the gift wrapping paper that came with presents.
+Here is a gift wrapping paper collage and a Kite craft that you can make by upcycling the gift wrapping paper that came with presents.
 Don’t you just hate throwing away all that prettiness?

 I always store gift wrap to reuse later.
 You know how kids love the boxes more than what it holds?
 That holds true for the covers and bags too!
 My children love gift wrap.
 May it be paper or plastic, it is fun to decorate and even more fun to crinkle it to make noise!